About Instrument Loan Project

 NOTICE:

 The applicant who has been selected as a loan recipient is required to sign the Loan Agreement.
+Please note that the instrument to be loaned cannot be selected.
 Also, in case of travelling abroad with the Foundation's instrument, the loan recipient is required to sign the Memorandum for the ATA Carnet and make Customs declarations using the ATA Carnet. ※1 Some of the basic requirements about the Loan Agreement and the ATA Carnet are as follows:

 Please refer to the following Loan Agreement etc. for details.